mattbdean/spinevis/docs/API.md

 ### `GET /api/v1/session`

 Paginated endpoint that returns basic session information.

-There are no parameters besides the standard `start` and `limit` query parameters for paginated data.
+**Query parameters**

+In addition to the standard pagination query parameters, these are also available:

+ - `startDate` - (optional) Starting date.
+Only sessions that start after the first millisecond of this date will appear in the results.
+ - `endDate` - (optional) Ending date.
+Only sessions that start before the very first millisecond of this date will appear in the results.

 Sample `data` element: